jfcloutier/karma_system/design_notes/som.md

 When a CA is asked to join an umwelt as part of the mitosis of another CA, it either accepts or refuses with  probability modulated by its state.

-It refuses being recruited if it does not yet have a causal model.
+It refuses being recruited if it does not yet have a symbolic generative model.

 The probability that it accepts goes down: